 Best CRM for Manufacturing

 Product configuration, aftermarket service, channel partner management, and ERP integration.
-Ranked by use case for small, mid-size, and enterprise manufacturers.
+Ranked by use case for small, mid-size, and enterprise manufacturers — with market data, buyer personas, and implementation roadmaps.

 Manufacturing CRM Ranked by Use Case